d0nk3yhm/gpu_control/README.md

 ## Prerequisites

-- Python: Make sure you have Python installed on your system. ( build with python 3.10 win_amd64)
+- Python: Make sure you have Python installed on your system. ( built with python 3.10 win_amd64 )
 - GPU Control Library: Ensure that the underlying GPU control library is correctly installed and accessible:
 - ( pip install will also add numpy  )
     - nvml from NVIDIA is included in this package.